*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 The Passion Facade and Towers: one of Barcelona’s best sights

-This spectacular basilica the hands-down, number one must-do in Barcelona.
-As you may know, the Sagrada Familia is a work in progress.
+This spectacular basilica is the hands-down, number one must-do in Barcelona.
+As you may know, the Sagrada Familia is under construction.
 And it’s expected to be completed in 2026, the 100th-year death anniversary of its famous architect, Antoni Gaudí.
 Its unconventional church façades leave visitors curious to see its extraordinary interior as well.

 The Sagrada Familia: Add this to your Barcelona must-see list, or die unhappy.

-When you visit the Sagrada Familia, it’s helpful to purchase use of the audioguide, as you’ll learn the fascinating history and now how each aesthetic detail of the basilica is intentional and symbolic.
-In other words, it doesn’t bore you with cryptic-sounding historical facts!
-(Is that just me?)
-If you have extra euros to splurge, a guided tour would probably be best as there are so many intriguing details!
+When you visit the Sagrada Familia, you’ll get an audioguide and learn about its fascinating history and how each aesthetic detail of the basilica is intentional and symbolic.
+If you have extra euros to splurge, a guided tour would probably be better as you’ll discover many intriguing details.

 To NOT visit the Sagrada Familia – or, at the least, see it on the outside – is, to me, the gravest Barcelona tourist sin you can commit.